inanitynoupcase/getgrass/README.md

 If you know you know 👀👀👀
 ## How to using Getgrass Auto Farm? <a name="paragraph3"></a>
 1. Fill in your **account.txt** format `email:password` (make sure you can login on dashboard)
 2. Fill in **proxy.txt** using the format: `protocol://user:pass@ip:port`.
-(I recommend Residential proxy.
+(I recommend using Residential proxy.
 Please check live proxy first before fill in)
 7. Runing **grass.exe** and enjoy !
 ## Note: <a name="paragraph4"></a>
 DYOR.
 Thanks !